pakeke-constructor/pckr/readme.md

--- sets a template for type keys, so it can be flattened. pckr.low.set_template(vector_metatable, {"x", "y", "z"}) -- (These are the same as binser, except these can't be nested) -- This means that `pckr` will ONLY serialize these fields
+-- sets a template for type keys, so it can be flattened. pckr.low.set_template(vector_metatable, {"x", "y", "z"}) -- (These are the same as binser, except these can't be nested) -- This means that `pckr` won't serialize any other keyed fields, -- (however `pckr` will still serialize the array part)

-pckr.low.set_array(metatable)
--- tells `pckr` that types under this metatable are an array, -- and that positive numeric indexes should be serialized.

 pckr.low.raw_serialize(buffer, x) -- serializes `table` whilst ignoring